sed-seyedi/sed-stumpwmrc/README.md

 Neat ha?

 There is no numbers... tags... or anything to remember.
-Too bad this will never work on mac... everything starts with i... :)
+Too bad this will never work on mac... everything starts with an i... :)

-So why <kbd>F9</kbd> and <kbd>F8</kbd>...

-- easy to reach with the most powerful fingers of the right hand.
-- no need to mess around with your alt or ctrl key... which is good for a lot of emacs users.

 So if you are interested in the way my-stumpwmrc work just grab the source code, read thourgh it (it's very short) you will need to alter it a bit... then through it at your stumpwm.